-Which Chase cards can you get pre-approved for?
+Which Chase cards can you get preapproved for?

-How to get pre-approved for a Chase credit card
+How to get preapproved for a Chase credit card

-Getting pre-approved for one of the best Chase credit cards is a piece of cake, since you only have to provide enough personal information for Chase to place a soft inquiry on your credit report.
+Rest assured, if you do get prequalified for a Chase card, the issuer only performed a soft inquiry on your credit report.
 Unlike a hard inquiry, which can impact your credit score and requires your full Social Security number, a soft inquiry only requires very basic personal information.

 Check for offers on CardMatch

 By entering some basic information such as your name, email address and the last four digits of your Social Security number (you can create a free Bankrate account along the way for easier access in the future), you can be matched with qualifying card offers from a variety of issuers—including Chase.

-How to boost your chances of pre-qualifying and getting approved for a Chase credit card
+How to boost your chances of prequalifying and getting approved for a Chase credit card

 Check your credit score